 All eSIM compatible phones have an option in Settings to add a cellular plan.
 (Here are the specific instructions for iPhones.)
-When you purchase a data plan from Airalo eSIM store, you’ll receive a QR code with which you’ll be able to set up a cellular plan on your phone.
-It just takes a few moments and gives you a certain amount of mobile data for a given length of time.
+When you purchase a data plan from the Airalo marketplace, you’ll be able to install the eSIM through a QR-Code, manually by inputting your eSIM info, or directly to your device.
+It takes just a few moments and gives you a certain amount of mobile data for a given length of time (depending on your package).

 You should know: